Anne of Denmark: Coronation

 Anne was crowned on 17 May 1590 in the Abbey Church at Holyrood, the first Protestant coronation in Scotland.
 During the seven-hour ceremony, her gown was opened by the Countess of Mar for presiding minister Robert Bruce to pour "a bonny quantity of oil" on "parts of her breast and arm", so anointing her as queen.
 (Kirk ministers had objected vehemently to this element of the ceremony as a pagan and Jewish ritual, but James insisted that it dated from the Old Testament.)
 The king handed the crown to Chancellor Maitland, who placed it on Anne's head.
 She then affirmed an oath to defend the true religion and worship of God and to "withstand and despise all papistical superstitions, and whatsoever ceremonies and rites contrary to the word of God".

+When the Danish ambassadors left Scotland on 25 May 1590, James VI wrote a letter to the Lords Deputies of Council who ruled Denmark as guardians of Christian IV, with his resolve to "maintain perpetually and inviolably" the connection between the nations.